Sequential Randomization Tests Using e-values: Applications for trial monitoring: Event-Only Monitoring (e-RTe)

 \subsection{Signal Concentration}

-A key property of e-RTd is that it can outperform the full-sample binary e-RT when baseline mortality is low.
-The intuition is that deaths \emph{concentrate} the treatment signal.
+A key property of e-RTe is that it can outperform the full-sample e-RTb when the baseline event rate is low.
+The intuition is that events \emph{concentrate} the treatment signal.

-Consider a trial where the control mortality is 25\% and treatment mortality is 20\%, yielding a 5 percentage-point absolute risk reduction (ARR).
-In the full-sample binary e-RT, the signal per patient is diluted: most patients survive, and only the 20--25\% who die carry information about differential mortality.
+Consider a trial where the control event rate is 25\% and the treatment event rate is 20\%, yielding a 5 percentage-point absolute risk reduction (ARR).
+In e-RTb, the signal per patient is diluted: most patients do not experience the event, and only the 20--25\% who do carry information about differential event rates.
 The observed risk difference across all patients is 5 percentage points.

-In e-RTd, only deaths are observed.
-The death-coin probability is:
+In e-RTe, only events are observed.
+The event-coin probability is:

 This is an 11.2-point tilt from 0.5---more than double the 5-point ARR.
-The signal is concentrated because deaths filter out the uninformative survivors.
+The signal is concentrated because events filter out the uninformative non-events.

-This advantage diminishes as baseline mortality increases.
-At higher event rates, the binary method sees more informative events per patient, and the death-coin tilt shrinks because both numerator and denominator grow:
+This advantage diminishes as the baseline event rate increases.
+At higher event rates, e-RTb sees more informative events per patient, and the event-coin tilt shrinks because both numerator and denominator grow:

-The crossover with the binary e-RT occurs at approximately 25\% baseline event rate (Table~\ref{tab:compare_ertd_binary}).
-Below that, the concentrated death-coin signal more than compensates for the smaller number of observations; above it, the binary method's access to all patients provides the advantage.
+The analytical tilt calculation places the crossover with e-RTb near 25\% baseline event rate.
+The finite-sample head-to-head simulation below remains slightly e-RTe-favorable at 25\% and switches to e-RTb by 30\%.
+Below that region, the concentrated event-coin signal more than compensates for the smaller number of observations; above it, e-RTb's access to all patients provides the advantage.